MongoDB Utilities¶

 mongodump

-- If your mongo instance is 2.6+ verify the user has the necessary privileges and roles to perform a backup if you’re not on ObjectRocket.
+. - Verify the user has the necessary privileges and roles to perform a backup if you’re not on ObjectRocket.

-- Specify the location for the output using the
+- Specify the location for the output by using the

 -o